KyYay/CelLua-Machine/README.md

 Diverger Cell - Any forces that come into the sides which the arrows point to get rotated 90° and teleported to the end of the diverger.
 In specific circumstances, it might bug, but I have done my best to prevent this; if an infinite loop slips by but is detected as it happens, it will stop the loop and create a trash cell, for debugging purposes. <br>
 ![image](https://user-images.githubusercontent.com/71151507/126050780-6e618371-dfce-4482-b580-87d5b6cac04b.png)

-Redirector Cell - Sets the rotation of the 4 cells it touches with it's own rotation. <br>
+Redirector Cell - Sets the rotation of the 4 cells it touches to it's own rotation.
+Wont affect other redirectors. <br>
 ![image](https://user-images.githubusercontent.com/71151507/126050783-5fd81eeb-c7f5-433a-b894-36390eb88dfe.png)

 Gear Cell - Grabs the 8 cells nearby and rotates them 45 degrees around itself.
 Cells going from diagonally adjacent to orthogonally adjacent will have their rotation adjusted. <br>